voithos/swiftcode/README.md

 ### Configure

-Create a database in MongoDB for SwiftCode, and create a MongoDB user account that SwiftCode will use to connect.
+Create a database in MongoDB for SwiftCODE, and create a MongoDB user account that SwiftCODE will use to connect.

     mongo
     > use swiftcode